Golden Mask (Russian award)

-The Golden Mask (Золотая маска, Zolotaya maska) is a Russian theatre festival and the main national theatre award, established in 1994 by the Theatre Union of Russia.
+The Golden Mask (Золотая маска, Zolotaya maska) is a Russian theatre festival and the main national theatre award, established in 1994 by the Union of Theatre Workers of the Russian Federation.
 The award is given to productions in all genres of theatre art: drama, opera, ballet, operetta and musical, and puppet theatre.
-The festival takes place every Spring in Moscow and presents the most significant performances from theaters all over Russia.
-The Golden Mask also includes annual tours of the best Russian productions all over the country and abroad, an online broadcast program, the ‘Golden Mask in cinema’ initiative, and many more.
+The festival takes place every spring in Moscow and presents the most significant performances from theaters all over Russia.
+The Golden Mask also includes annual tours of the best Russian productions all over the country and abroad, an online broadcast program, the "Golden Mask in cinema" initiative, and many more.

 History

 Launch and early years

 The establishment of the award was announced by Mikhail Ulyanov and Vladimir Urin at a press conference at the Union of Theatre Workers of Russia on the 14th of December, 1994.
-Georgy Taratorkin became the award's president (he served in this post until his demise in 2017).
+Georgy Taratorkin became the award's president (he served in this post until his death in 2017).
 The award was meant to be non-commercial, with the winners receiving only the trophy mask and a diploma.
-Ulyanov believed that it should be an independent professional award, given for theatrical achievements, ‘from colleagues to colleagues’.
-Initially the award was focused only on Moscow theatre, the first awards (7 Masks for the 1993-94 season) were presented in 1995.
+Ulyanov believed that it should be an independent professional award, given for theatrical achievements, "from colleagues to colleagues".
+Initially the award was focused only on Moscow theatre; the first awards (seven masks for the 1993–94 season) were presented in 1995.

 The award was designed by Oleg Sheyncis in 1993.
-As confessed by the artist, he used masks of the Venezian Carnival as an inspiration and added to it an element of the Russian state symbolism, the two-headed eagle.
-Sheyncis created the first seven pieces in papier-mâché for the first ceremony, each mask took him a month to craft (later the masks were made of ceramics).
+As stated by the artist, he took inspiration from masks of the Carnival of Venice and added to it an element of Russian state symbolism, the double-headed eagle.
+Sheyncis created the first seven pieces in papier-mâché for the first ceremony.
+Each mask took him a month to craft; later the masks were made of ceramic.

 In 1996, Eduard Boyakov took over the management of the festival.
-As recalled by Natalia Nikolaeva, the award's director of public relations in 1998-2005, Boyakov was the main figure behind the future success of the Golden Mask.
-In 1996 drama, puppet theatre, opera and ballet were included in the award.
+As recalled by Natalia Nikolaeva, the award's director of public relations from 1998 to 2005, Boyakov was the main figure behind the future success of the Golden Mask.
+In 1996, drama, puppet theatre, opera and ballet were included in the award.
 During the 1998 Russian financial crisis, a team of only 10 people worked on sheer enthusiasm, organizing the award without any sponsorship or government support.